GalacticPhoenix/Digital-History-Notebook/README.md

 In this file, research and write a short paragraph about her contributions to early computing.
 (Cite those sources!)
 Create a second new file named alan-turing.md.
 In this file, research and write a short paragraph about his contributions to modern computer science.
 (Cite those sources!)
 In this README.md file, add two hyperlinks below to your new files.
 The links must be named "Ada Lovelace" and "Alan Turing" and must lead to the corresponding files you just created.
-(Hint you will need to research how to put in a link in markdown)    [Ada Lovelace](https://github.com/GalacticPhoenix/Digital-History-Notebook/blob/main/ada-lovelace.md)  [Alan Turing](https://github.com/GalacticPhoenix/Digital-History-Notebook/blob/main/AlanTuring.txt)
+(Hint you will need to research how to put in a link in markdown)
 Use git add . to stage both new files.
 Use git commit -m "Added pioneers Ada and Alan" to save these changes to your local notebook.
 Finally, use git push to publish your work to GitHub.
 Report Status:
 2.1: What two file names did you create?
-Answer:
+AdaLoveLace.txt AlanTuring.txt

 2.2: What was your commit message?
-Answer:
+LoveLace/Turing Done

 Assignment 3: A Timeline of the Internet
 To celebrate the interconnected world of computing, you will create a timeline of key events in the internet's history.
 You will do this by editing your README.md file directly on GitHub.
 Instructions: